 The SMS shall import as SMS cardholders the LDAP users that are part of a LDAP group and its children groups.

-The SMS shall allow for as many security level/workstation configurations as needed.
+The SMS shall allow for as many security level/EntraPass Workstation configurations as needed.
 The Active Directory shall send down the proper rights using profiles.

 The SMS shall give the option for operators to log in to the SMS manually if active directory credentials do not match.